TheUzair/BitLinks/README.md

 - Shorten long URLs to compact, easy-to-share links
 - Copy shortened links with a single click
-- View analytics for your shortened links (optional feature)
+- View analytics for your shortened links (upcoming)
 - Responsive design, optimized for mobile and desktop devices
 - Fast and efficient backend with real-time link shortening